cmaohuang/hexo/README.md

 # I'm using hexo in docker with these versions

 * git
-* docker 1.8.1
+* docker 1.8.2
-* docker-compose 1.4.0
+* docker-compose 1.4.2
 * hexo@3.1.1
 * hexo-deployer-git@0.0.4

 ## Init your hexo blog

-Usually I use docker-compose to manage container, also you can use docker command

-    # docker-compose will build an image named hexo_hexo
+Use docker-compose to build an image which named hexo_hexo

     docker-compose build

 Copy hexo's config file, source/ themes/ folder to host, and we could use our favorite editor to edit these files directly on our host not in the container